noelle1306/OT_Traffic_Analysis_Report/README.md

 ## Notes

-- Please unzip attack features.zip to have the uncompressed version of `attack_features.csv` due to the size being too large when adding to GitHub
+- Please unzip attack features.zip to have the uncompressed old version of `attack_features.csv` due to the size being too large when adding to GitHub
 - As the website is using Streamlit, do click on this website to see it

 ## Features